stutrek/use-callback-stable/README.md

 By using useCallbackStable, you avoid retaining old closures, as it always references the latest version of your callback function.
 This leads to improved memory usage and prevents potential memory leaks.

-For further details, see this article: [﻿React Closures and Memory Leaks](https://www.schiener.io/2024-03-03/react-closures).
+For further details, see this article: [React Closures and Memory Leaks](https://www.schiener.io/2024-03-03/react-closures).

 ## Stable References